 Sophomores, juniors, and seniors are expected to go on at least two of four week-long outdoor courses that are offered each year.
 These consist of everything from white-water rafting and kayaking to canyoneering, to backpacking and mountain climbing and are built into the academic calendar so they do not conflict with class.

-Another unique component of the Wyoming Catholic curriculum is a field-based science course during the sophomore year that includes botany, wildlife, astronomy, and geology.
+Another unique component of the Wyoming Catholic curriculum is a field-based science course that includes botany, wildlife, astronomy, and geology.

 Wyoming Catholic has a distinct conversational Latin program that uses an immersion style of teaching where only Latin is spoken in the classroom.
 It also offers a Great Books curriculum in which courses are a combination of lecture and Socratic discussion.